GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week05-discussion.md

 ---

 > **Reply from Alexis Martin:**
-> Hi Gabrielle,
+> Hi Gabrielle, you did a great job of determining whether hypothesis testing could support better decision-making in project management.
 >
-> You did a great job of determining whether hypothesis testing could support better decision-making in project management.
 > I like how you used clear examples for both proportion and mean, like checking if training increases compliance or if upgrades reduce response times.
 It really shows how statistics can help you prove whether the changes made a difference.
 I also love how you think beyond just statistics and how the data can show real value and importance.
 I am wondering, when looking at all these projects, how do you determine which performance metrics are worth testing?

 > **Response from Gabrielle Dominguez:**